 Features of TestRigor:

 TestRigor is a great choice for mobile automation testing.
 It supports multiple platforms and can be used with any testing framework.
-It also offers a number of features that make it a great choice for mobile automation testing, including support for multiple programming languages, seamless integration with popular tools.
+It also offers a number of features that make it a great choice for mobile automation testing, including support for multiple programming languages, and seamless integration with popular tools.

 Supported Platforms: Android